-The clinical implications of the BAM model of posture was supported by Tilbrook’s recent Annals of Internal Medicine study Yoga for Chronic Low Back Pain: A Randomized Trial, November, 2011.
+The clinical implications of the BAM model of posture was supported by Tilbrook’s recent Annals of Internal Medicine study Yoga for Chronic Low Back Pain: A Randomized Trial(1).

-The researchers specifically trained people to be more body aware (building StrongPosture™ consciousness) and to unlock tight links in their kinetic chain to improve Balance, Alignment and Motion control (BAM), the three eponymous elements of posture.
+The researchers specifically trained people to be more body aware (building StrongPosture® consciousness) and to unlock tight links in their kinetic chain to improve Balance, Alignment and Motion control (BAM), the three eponymous elements of posture.
+(2)

-My Speculation: Integrating the benefits of BAM StrongPosture™ exercise protocols with with manipulation, massage and other motion therapy will show even better results (an observation made by myself and many CPEPS, but which is currently anecdotal).
+My Speculation: Integrating the benefits of BAM StrongPosture® exercise protocols with with manipulation, massage and other motion therapy will show even better results (an observation made by myself and many CPEP®s).
 Work on getting a study done is underway.

-Personal Note: I have personally benefitted tremendously from yoga, and the development of the StrongPosture™ exercise protocols were strongly influenced by personal practice.
+Personal Note: I have personally benefitted tremendously from yoga, and the development of the StrongPosture® exercise protocols were strongly influenced by personal practice.
 In fact, as I write this I begin day 17 of a 21 day yoga challenge, and I’m reminded of the benefits of yoga, StrongPosture® exercise and other motion therapy coupled with regular chiropractic adjustments.